alykoshin/gmail-send/README.md

 # gmail-send
-Minimalistic module to send email using GMail
+Minimalistic module to send emails using GMail

 Basically it's a wrapper around `nodemailer` package to simplify its usage for GMail even more.